microbit-foundation/dev-docs/hardware/i2c.md

 ## Notes

-The <span class="v2">v2</span> device can accidentally be woken by the combined sensor interrupt on P0.25 as the pin does not have a deault pull.
-To prevent this behaviour, a pull up needs to be applied to the pin in the nRF configuration.
+The <span class="v2">v2</span> device can be woken by activating the combined sensor interrupt on P0.25.
+This signal is connected between the nRF52, the KL27, and motion sensors and requires the nRF52 internal pull up to be configured, even while the device is sleeping.